Another in our series of #TIPS intended to keep your data secure and help you manage fraud, embezzlement, waste, and abuse in your practice.

 - make sure User Access control is properly defined and configured in your software.

-- create or update “computer use policy” and “business code of conduct policy” for your practice.
+- create a “computer use policy” and “business code of conduct policy”

 All currently supported practice management software programs have some form of “security” and “access control”.